wu-lee/rushkoff-archive/docs/_articles/the-end-of-the-story.md

 He laments the growth of the village into city-state, which forced people to specialize and sacrifice their overall participation in local affairs.
 Similarly, he believed that technology forces further specialization and even makes simpler, craft-oriented specialties obsolete.

-What McLuhan failed to foresee was that technology and cities alike

-would become so complex that their linear, highly organized structure would

-give way.
-The World Wide Web is anything if not highly participatory and

-barely organized.
-Computers don't “oversimplify" human interaction, as

-leading technology critics like Jerry Manders argue; they make it much more

-complex -- almost organic.
-The tremendous stability of the current vanguard

-of computer community-making is the result of the rather random way it

-tive participant in the

-/.
-The End of the Storwv—

-sprung up.
-Whoever understood how to create a site and had access to the

-proper equipment could do s0- Like any people exploring a new frontier,

-they formed villages, alliances, and networks for mutual support.
+What McLuhan failed to foresee was that technology and cities alike would become so complex that their linear, highly organized structure would give way.
+The World Wide Web is anything if not highly participatory and barely organized.
+Computers don't “oversimplify" human interaction, as leading technology critics like Jerry Manders argue; they make it much more complex -- almost organic.
+The tremendous stability of the current vanguard of computer community-making is the result of the rather random way it sprung up.
+Whoever understood how to create a site and had access to the proper equipment could do so.
+Like any people exploring a new frontier, they formed villages, alliances, and networks for mutual support.

 Eventually, businesses established presence on the Web, encouraging